|WHAT DOES GOD LOOK LIKE?|

 Thus far we have seen that there are three ways in which God exists:

-- God manifesting Himself, during temporary appearances, as a "man" to Abraham, or as a voice speaking out of a burning bush to Moses, or as a pillar of fire to the Israelites.
+- God manifesting Himself, during temporary appearances, as a "man" to Adam, to Abraham, or as a voice speaking out of a burning bush to Moses, or as a pillar of fire to the Israelites.

 - God manifesting Himself in the flesh, as a fully human being.
 "The man Christ Jesus."